-Emergency communication is often overlooked, even by seasoned preppers.
-Some of us assume that in a crisis, we and our loved ones can just rush out of the door with our bug out bags, slum it out in the wilderness for a couple of days, or live off the grid until said crisis abates.
+Emergency communication devices are often overlooked, even by seasoned preppers.
+Some preppers assume that in a crisis, they and their loved ones can just rush out the door with their bug out bags, slum it out in the wilderness for a couple of days, or live off the grid until said crisis abates.

-We might not even know where our loved ones are when disaster hits, which is why we must never disregard the importance of communication.
+You might not even know where your loved ones are when disaster hits, which is why you must never disregard the importance of communication.

 The UN Office for the Coordination of Humanitarian Affairs considers communication as a form of aid, just like food and water.
 When lines are open, people get access to vital information.
 This allows first responders to be dispatched to the area faster and lets authorities make informed decisions.